therealtiantian/therealtiantian.github.io/_posts/2025-08-16-tatortreiniger-0404.md

 “-Ich glaube nicht Flucht-magie.” “-Leider glaubt der Flucht an Sie.”
                   - *The Curse* / *Der Fluch*, *Tatortreiniger* S04E04

 This is my favorate episode of German TV so far.
-I enjoyed quite a few episodes from Tatortreiniger, but this one is an all time Liblingsfolge.
+I enjoyed quite a few episodes from *Tatortreiniger*, but this one is an all time Liblingsfolge.

 Schotty is a crime scene cleaner employed by a third party company Lausen that provides this kind of niche service to the police.
 In this episode he is sent to a generational mansion owned by an heir of a wanna-be “rhymer,” who killed himself in the property due to the lack of recognition  by the public of his self-claimed poetic talent.
 Before death, he cursed the house with a loop to go back to the beginning of an event if rhyme schemes were broken during conversation.
 The vessel of the curse is the curser’s suicidal blood seeped into the wooden floor, resisting all possible ways of normal cleaning for over 200 years, which is why the heir hires Lausen GMBH to clean the blood and break the curse.